-Superintendent of Public Instruction, St. Petersburg Public Schools.
 There were 48 members of the first graduating class in 1929.
 More than half received state teaching certificates.
-At the time, the need for certified teachers in Pinellas County was great and growing and a two-year college faculty of 14.
-The first college president was George Lynch who served also as
+At the time, the need for certified teachers in Pinellas County was great and growing and a two-year college diploma was all that was needed for certification.